AxiomeCG/threejs-docs-reloaded/en-md/audio/AudioListener.md

 [page:Object3D] →

-# [name]
+# AudioListener

-The [name] represents a virtual [link:https://developer.mozilla.org/en- US/docs/Web/API/AudioListener listener] of the all positional and non- positional audio effects in the scene.
+The AudioListener represents a virtual [link:https://developer.mozilla.org/en- US/docs/Web/API/AudioListener listener] of the all positional and non- positional audio effects in the scene.
-A three.js application usually creates a single instance of [name].
+A three.js application usually creates a single instance of AudioListener.
 It is a mandatory constructor parameter for audios entities like [page:Audio Audio] and [page:PositionalAudio PositionalAudio].
 In most cases, the listener object is a child of the camera.
 So the 3D transformation of the camera represents the 3D transformation of the listener.